 -

-Road to Chaucer: History and Literature of Early England Part 4: Summary of Literature in Roman Britain
+History and Literature of Renaissance England Part 4: The Stuarts

 -

-Road to Chaucer: History and Literature of Early England Part 3: Decline of the Roman Empire
+History and Literature of Renaissance England Part 3: William Shakespeare

 -

-Road to Chaucer: History and Literature of Early England Part 2: Roman Britain
+History and Literature of Renaissance England Part 2: The Tudors

 -

-Road to Chaucer: History and Literature of Early England Part 1: Britain Before the Romans
+Road to Chaucer: History and Literature of Early England Part 10: The Canterbury Tales

 -